skullerj/jschool/C10/backend/README.md

   #### `npm run populate`

 That script contains a fair ammount of google books API calls so running it repeteadly may result in some error due to quotas.
-It will create a test user with username 'frodo' and password 'givemethatring'
+It will also create a test user with username 'frodo' and password 'givemethatring'

 ## Available endpoints